-Fixed broadband and data services revenue increased by \$1.6 million (0.6%).
-This was driven by increased activations in our expanded FTTP footprint, richer retail offerings, and increased customer demand for our High Speed Internet service during COVID-19, with network traffic reaching historic levels due to increased remote work, education, and at-home entertainment.
-SaskTel's infiNET fibre service access growth increased 14.0% and has increased the demand for higher speeds, contributing to overall increased ARPU growth.
+Fixed broadband and data services revenue increased by \$9.4 million (3.4%).
+This was driven by increased customer connections on our expanded Fibre-to-the-X footprint, enhanced retail offerings, and increased customer demand for our High Speed Internet service.
+Network traffic reached historic levels due to increased remote work, education, and at-home entertainment.
+SaskTel's infiNET fibre service access growth increased 11.9% and has addressed the demand for higher speeds, which has contributed to ARPU growth.